zanreal-labs/legal/en/trademark.md

 - Username of the reported account or deployment URL
 - Your company name
-- Your company's ZANREAL Labs team name (if there is one)
+- Your company's ZanReal Labs team name (if there is one)
 - Company website
 - Your trademarked word, symbol, etc.
 - Trademark registration number